Tombert/tombert.github.io2/setup.md

 ### Who are you, and what do you do?
 My name is Thomas Gebert, and I usually go by the alias of "Tombert" on the internet.
-I do a lot of things, but most of them involve breathing and programming on the computer.
+I do a lot of things, but mosft of them involve breathing and programming on the computer.
 Currently I'm a software engineer for [WebMD](https://webmd.com), but I've had a bunch of jobs and gigs.

 ### What hardware do you use?
 I have a whole litany of computers I use for different things, but I'll try to give a basic summary.

 ~~I use an old Dell PowerEdge 2900 with 8GB of RAM and two Dual-Xeon CPUs as a NAS, in addition to a remote dev box and video streaming server.
 It has also been known to host a Minecraft server or two.
 It's old, crusty, and arguably useless now, but I love it, since it enables me to have something "centralized" running on my own hardware, with eight hard drives to make sure that I don't lose something.~~

+I use an HP Proliant DL585 G7 with 65GB of RAM and four 12-core Opteron CPUs as a NAS and central server.
+I use it for nearly everything, since it's very fast, and is surprisingly good with power-consumption.
+Having 48 cores is immensely usesful for transcoding video, but it's also useful for nearly any kind of whacky project I'm thinking of, usually a few at a time.

 My daily driver computer right now is an Asus R700V, with an i7 CPU and 16GB of memory.
 It's a decent laptop that I don't have a lot of problems with it (except for the annoying NVidia Optimus card inside there).
 It's where I do most of my programming at home, since it's beefy enough to handle most of my experiments with video and GPU programming, but is still a laptop, so I can work on my couch, which has sort of become my impromptu office.